 Wilbur didn’t have much to say about life, nor did he have to.
 Pasha understood.
 He had seen others go down the same path.
 “Wilbur, will you come work with me?
-I remember at Dachau you told me that you were studying to become a physician before the war.
+I remember at Dachau you told me that you were studying to become a doctor before the war.
 Let’s make that dream happen.”

 “I don’t think I have it in me, Pasha.
 Look at me.”

 “Remember how you met me at Dachau?
 You have lost your why, I can see it, like looking in a mirror.
 I know you can find it.”

 Pasha put his hand out.
 With Pasha’s suit jacket off and shirt sleeves rolled up, Wilbur could see the numbers on Pasha’s wrist.
 Wilbur had longed to forget Dachau.
 But he knew that Pasha had lived it.
 In their short time together during the liberation, a friendship sparked.
 Wilbur trusted Pasha.
 He put his hand out and clasped Pasha’s.
 “Ok.”

 Note: “Yellow Roses for a Lotus Flower” is a historical fiction short story.
 The story, characters, and incidents are fictitious.